GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Compare to NEPSE's sector weights.
-A fund that is 60% banking when NEPSE is 35% banking has made a deliberate sector bet.
-You should be able to articulate whether you agree with that bet — if you can't, that's a signal that the scheme's mandate isn't matching your view.
+A fund running 60% banking against a NEPSE banking weight of 35% has made a deliberate sector bet.
+You should be able to articulate whether you agree with that bet.
+If you cannot, the scheme's mandate is probably not matching your view.

 • Watch for stale allocations.
 Some factsheets simply lift last quarter's allocation rather than updating monthly.
-If sector percentages have not changed at all between two consecutive factsheets — no rebalancing, no inflows, nothing — the manager is either not active or not disclosing.
+If sector percentages have not changed at all between two consecutive factsheets (no rebalancing, no inflows, nothing) the manager is either inactive or under-disclosing.

 7. Performance metrics (Standard Deviation, Beta, Sharpe ratio)